spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/webhook-disable.md

                 image-credential-provider-config: /opt/kubernetes/generic-credential-provider-config.json
     ```

-14. Use a `reconcile` stage to define the JSON file with the `CredentialProviderConfig` for Kubelet.
-This configuration
+14. In the Kubernetes or OS layoer of your cluster profile, use a `reconcile` stage to define the JSON file with the
-    specifies the registries that will use the credential provider.
+    `CredentialProviderConfig` for Kubelet.
+This configuration specifies the registries that will use the credential
+    provider.

     ```yaml {17,18}
     stages: